 Description

-Lychgate.
-Dated 1882.
-Dark-stained hardwood on base of brick with stone copings.
-Plain tiled roof with ridge aligned north-south.
-North and south sides each have a moulded depressed ogee arch rising from side posts, open Perpendicular tracery filling the gable, and bargeboards.
-On the south side the tie beam is inscribed: 'ST. STEPHEN'S CHURCH'.
-The Bargeboards are inscribed: 'I WAS GLAD WHEN THEY SAID UNTO ME WE WILL GO INTO THE HOUSE OF THE LORD'.
-On the north side the bargeboards are inscribed: 'ERECTED AD 1882 IN MEMORY OF HENRY HALE'.
+The lychgate to the Church of St Stephen, dated 1882, is constructed from dark-stained hardwood on a base of brick with stone copings.
+It features a plain tiled roof with the ridge aligned north-south.
+Both the north and south sides have a moulded depressed ogee arch that rises from the side posts, with open Perpendicular tracery filling the gable and decorative bargeboards.
+On the south side, the tie beam is inscribed with 'ST. STEPHEN'S CHURCH', while the bargeboards carry the inscription: 'I WAS GLAD WHEN THEY SAID UNTO ME WE WILL GO INTO THE HOUSE OF THE LORD'.
+The north side's bargeboards are inscribed: 'ERECTED AD 1882 IN MEMORY OF HENRY HALE'.
 Wicket gates are hung from the side walls.
-Included for group value as an integral part of The Church of St Stephen.
+This lychgate is included for its group value as an integral part of the Church of St Stephen.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.